 Wendell Royce McLaughlin Jr

-Jason 1887k USS Jason (AR-8) underway in-bound to San Diego Bay, circa 1980s.
-This photo was taken after her 5"/38 guns were removed circa 1974.
+Jason 1887k USS Jason (AR-8) underway inbound to San Diego Bay, circa 1980s.
+This photo was taken after her 5"/38 guns were removed in 1977.
 Note that the mainmast is now a tall tripod.

 US Navy photo from the collections of the US Naval History and Heritage Command